rebl0x/Celery-supported-scripts/README.md

 # Celery-Supported Scripts
+!CELERY IS ENDED, REPO WILL REMAIN UP! <br>
 Without using a custom UNC script, here is a list of loadstrings Celery can run by default.
 Unless your custom Celery has auto-detect loadstring, use the code below to run loadstrings.
 Add it to the top before the loadstring. <br>

 Celery by default is context 3.
 UNC should be higher now, the main UNC script is broken so we have no way of knowing yet. <br>